Bridge Steels and their Mechanical Properties: 4 PDH

 CERTIFICATE OF COMPLETION

-You will be able to immediately print a certificate of completion after passing a 15 question multiple-choice quiz.
+You will be able to immediately print a certificate of completion after passing a 10 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies three (3) hours of professional development (PDH).
+This course satisfies two (2) professional development hours (PDH) of continuing education.

-Preview CourseClick “Preview Course” to view prior to purchaseClick “Add to Cart” to purchaseCuring of Portland Cement Concrete Pavements: 4 PDH
+Preview CourseClick “Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase and Access QuizCuring of Portland Cement Concrete Pavements: 4 PDH

 $24.00 Add to cartIn this course the student will gain detailed, research-based guidance on the curing process for concrete pavements, including pre-construction planning, methods of curing (initial and final), material selection, environmental considerations, and techniques to verify curing effectiveness.
 It emphasizes best practices to ensure long-term pavement performance and reduce early-life concrete distress.Instructor: Raymond Bosek, PESPECIFIC KNOWLEDGE OR SKILL OBTAINED